ThembinkosiMadiba/ThembinkosiMadiba/README.md

 I'm a cybersecurity student and software developer based in South Africa 🇿🇦.
 My focus is on building a strong foundation in cybersecurity through hands-on labs, practical experimentation, and continuous learning.

-I'm driven by curiosity — understanding how systems work, how they can be exploited, and how to defend them effectively.
+I'm driven by curiosity understanding how systems work, how they can be exploited, and how to defend them effectively.
 Alongside my security studies, I use my development background to build tools that support security workflows and investigations.

----

-## 🔐 Cybersecurity Focus

-My cybersecurity journey is hands-on and structured.
-I work through labs, study attack techniques in safe environments, and document my findings as I grow.

-**Areas I'm actively studying:**
-- Network security & protocol analysis
-- Linux systems administration and hardening
-- Web application vulnerabilities (OWASP Top 10)
-- Phishing analysis and threat investigation
-- Penetration testing fundamentals
-- Security scripting and automation with Python

-> All practical work is conducted in legal, isolated environments — virtual machines, offline labs, and authorised platforms.

 ---